Saelyos/BottersOfTheGalaxy/README.md

 -	The AI I had was already good even if there were a lot of things that could be improved
 -	I was lazy to do another thing more complex :)

-So, I went for an Hulk + Deadpool composition and tried to improve it as much as I could.
+So, I went for an Hulk + Deadpool composition (these 2 melees have the best controls and very good stats overall) and tried to improve it as much as I could.
 Because I often take damages from the units and the tower, my main goal was always to end the game as soon as possible.

 ## Opponent composition
 I need to know the hero I’ll focus first and since some of them are more defensive or have more mobility than others, I had the following focus order: Doctor Strange > Valkyrie > Hulk > Deadpool > Ironman
-You will see later that I make distinctions if I’m against a melee composition or a ranged composition but that’s the only difference I do.
+You will see later that I make distinctions if I’m against a melee composition or a ranged composition (I consider a mixed composition to be ranged at the beginning and melee as soon as I kill the ranged hero) but that’s the only difference I do.
 I didn’t need to target specific opponents.

 ## Finite State Machine
 My global strategy can be seen as a very simple FSM with 3 states: